Hello! I’m a backend developer on the Wadiz Funding Development Team.

 [17:46:57.931][http-bio-8080-exec-5] INFO - delete() | delete success

 Currently, number 887 is the latest entry in the database.
-If a new card is registered, number 887 will be deleted, and the new card will be inserted as number 888.
-Requests at 03 seconds, 30 seconds, and 57 seconds all attempt to delete number 887.
+If a new card is added, number 887 will be deleted, and your card will be inserted as number 888.
+Requests at 03 seconds, 30 seconds, and 57 seconds all attempt to delete No. 887.
 In other words, it’s a situation where everyone is claiming, “I’m the real No. 888.”

 Why did this race condition occur?
-This naturally leads to the suspicion: "Could Redis actually be malfunctioning?"
+This naturally leads me to wonder, “Could Redis actually be malfunctioning?”

 Let's take a closer look at Redis.